@ariadne When did CCS become obsolete?

 -

-I know the Internet Archive has been under a ton of infrastructural pressure lately, but anyone have any idea about how long they might take to review an application and get back to you? -
+I know the Internet Archive has been under a ton of infrastructural pressure lately, but anyone have any idea about how long they might take to review an application and get back to you?@aud To me, and after further thoughts, this seems a lot like Wikipedia, so I would start by describing how you would differ from Wikipedia.

 I know the Internet Archive has been under a ton of infrastructural pressure lately, but anyone have any idea about how long they might take to review an application and get back to you?@ireneista @aud I was thinking of long-established reputations, such as those of well-known scientists and organizations.
 That would be able to filter out the vast majority of e.g. COVID-19 or climate change misinformation.